-- Land Commission: Once you endorse all the documents, you send them to the land commission together with a processing fee.
+Once you endorse all the documents, you send them to the lands commission together with a processing fee.
 This is so the processing and registration of the land begins.
 After processing, the Land Valuation Board get the documents to stamp and certify.

-- IRS: The Internal Revenue Service sees to taxes associated with the registration process.
+The Internal Revenue Service handles taxes associated with the registration process.
 The IRS gets the documents for tax clearing of the land.
 Once complete, you (the buyer) get a tax clearance certificate which you send to the lands commission for final registration at the deeds registry.

 If you follow the process listed above accurately, you are assured of no land issues and should be the proud owner of a piece of land in Ghana.
 Keep the land title document in a safe and secure place.